 In addition to this, if you’re looking for more active pastimes like fishing or snorkeling from shoreline docks within the park boundaries, check out our list below:

-– South Beach Fishing Pier (East End) – Fishes such as tarpon can be caught here; catch & release only allowed due to protected species status
+– South Beach Fishing Pier (East End) – Fishes such as tarpon can be caught here; catch & release are only allowed due to protected species status.

 – North Bay Fishing Dock – Includes public parking lot with beach access nearby too!